 "With a free account, no one can hear you scream".

 With an ISP account, it's totally dependant on you continuing to pay them.

 If you choose to change ISP to get a better deal, then your old ISP could close your E-Mail account down at any time.

 In other words, it'll just stop working.

 And if you call them, you'll suddenly get no help at all.

-Your not paying them any more, so guess what, they're not interested.
+You're not paying them anymore, so guess what, they're not interested.

 pro free account.